 You should treat both at the same time.
 And immediately.
 With every medical and clinical resource possible.
 No matter which disorder develops first, alcoholism or drug addiction and the mental health disorder should be treated simultaneously by immensely qualified treatment professionals.
-Because the symptoms and effects of one disorder often trigger and drive the other disorder, both issues must be addressed through comprehensive treatment.
+Because the symptoms and effects of one disorder often impact and drive the other disorder, both issues must be addressed through comprehensive treatment.
 That comprehensive treatment means teams of professionals who’re working in tandem with one another constantly and consistently.

 No. Not at all.
 In fact, it’s probably more common than uncommon.
 Typically, people with mental health disorders are more likely than people without mental health disorders to experience an alcohol or substance use disorder.